 - Stir soaked flour and nuts into wet mixture until well combined.
 Pour into prepared loaf pan.

 - Slice 1 banana into 1/4 inch thick slices.
 Shingle banana slices on each side of loaf, leaving a wide space down center of the loaf so it rises properly.
-Bake for 1 1/2 hours, or until toothpick inserted in the center, comes out clean.
+Bake for 1 1/2 hours, or until toothpick inserted in the center, comes out clean (start checking at 1 hour.
 Begin checking loaf at 1 hour–depending on the size of the loaf pan, the cooking time will vary.
 Cool in the pan on wire rack 15 minutes before removing loaf.
 Continue to cool on wire rack.

 - Best when served warm.